Kamurú language

-Kamurú (or Pedra Branca) is an extinct Karirian language of Brazil.
-It is sometimes considered a dialect of a single Kariri language.
+Kamurú (Cayriri or Pedra Branca) is an extinct Karirian language of Brazil.

+History

 Martius visited the Kiriris in 1818, when he collected a word list of Pedra Branca.
 It is the only known record of it.
+By 1891, the Kariri of Pedra Branca were found to have disappeared by Paul Ehrenreich.
+However, a few Kamurú were found surviving in the Caramuru-Paraguaçu Indigenous Territory in 1938 by Curt Nimuendajú.